mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQ2SQL.md

 WHERE [t0].[LastName] = @p0
 ```

 Let's try to explain this result.
-Using the "go to definition" shortcut in the context menu or the F12 key, we will move to the definition of the where method.
-We see that this is a method that extends the `IQueryable` interface and is located in the static `Queryable` class of the .NET library.
-This class also contains all the other methods necessary to implement LINQ expressions.
-This is an important statement and is worth remembering to understand the answer to the previously asked question: what is a LINQ class expression and how does it differ from expressions that do not belong to this class?
-As I mentioned, this question was already asked in the previous lesson, but we will try to answer it again.
+Using the "go to definition" shortcut of the context menu or the F12 keyboard key moves the view scope to the definition of the `Where` method.
+This method extends the `IQueryable` interface and is located in the static `Queryable` class of the .NET library.
+This class also contains all the other methods necessary to implement LINQ expressions using the method syntax.
+This is an important statement and is worth remembering to understand the answer to the asked question previously: what is a LINQ class expression and how does it differ from expressions that do not belong to this class?
+As I mentioned, this question was already asked but we will try to answer it again.

 Based on the analysis of the program text, we conclude that `Where` is a method extending the `IQueryable` interface.
 The definition of this interface is empty, but the inheritance chain indicates that this interface also requires an implementation of the `IEnumerable` interface.
 So again we can say that we are dealing with a LINQ expression.
 Since we did not receive an SQL query previously, this does not explain the different behavior of the LINQ expression compared with the regular expression.
-The difference is the non-generic interface `IQueryable`, which is also in the inheritance list.
+The difference is the non-generic interface `IQueryable` - also in the inheritance list.
 Its definition shows that it requires the implementation of three getters, which are used by the .NET environment to translate the internal representation of a LINQ expression into its external SQL equivalent.
 Implementation of these properties-getters determines which language will be chosen as the target language.

 ![IQuerable](../.Media/IQueable.gif)

 Since a LINQ expression always looks the same - it has the same syntax regardless of the data source, the key question here is how to learn that it will be translated into a query of an external data repository and not executed locally on data residing in-process local memory.
 The answer should be sought by analyzing the origin of the definition of the return value used as a data source, i.e. after the word in or as the first operand in a LINQ expression written using method syntax, i.e. in the presented example it is the value returned by `Persons` property.
 Going to the definition of this property, we can see that it returns the value of the generic type `Table`.
 Further analysis, the origin of the definition of this type leads to the Microsoft component `System.Data.Linq`.
 The definition of this type indicates that it implements the `IQueryable` interface.
 Since it is a component of LINQ to SQL technology, its implementation guarantees conversion to SQL queries.

-It must be stressed once again that the syntax of a LINQ expression does not unambiguously answer the question of what will happen when the expression must be executed instead of translated.
-In other words, there is a weak connection between syntax and semantics, so the meaning of the text is not clear, which can lead to very troublesome errors.

 ### Mapping

 One more puzzle remains, namely the implementation of `IQueryable` in the `Table` type is responsible for converting the internal representation of the LINQ expression into an SQL query.
 Looking at the example and recovered SQL query, we see that the conversion operation can only be successful if it has some additional information, such as table name, column name, and data types in individual columns.
 In order not to change the programming language, the conversion operation to SQL must be performed dynamically, i.e. during program execution.
 Therefore, it is reasonable to ask: how to obtain this information, or rather recover it, during the implementation of the program?

 First, note that the `Table` type is generic.
 So let's analyze the type of its current parameter for the selected example, i.e. `Person`.
-Going to the definition of this class, we see that it is preceded by the `Table` attribute.
-The answer is obvious - reflection, i.e. metadata is recovered from the definitions of auto-generated types using reflection mechanisms.
+Going to the definition of this class we see that it is preceded by the `Table` attribute.
+The answer is obvious - **reflection**, i.e. metadata is recovered from the definitions of auto-generated types using reflection mechanisms.

 Reflection has already been discussed earlier, so you can remember if there are any doubts about its operation.
-This knowledge will be needed because the next test method [ObjectRelationalMappingTest][ObjectRelationalMappingTest] shows how the data needed for translation can be recovered in the implementation of the `IQuerable` interface.
+This knowledge will be needed because the next test method [ObjectRelationalMappingTest][ObjectRelationalMappingTest] shows how the data needed for translation can be recovered in the implementation of the `IQueryable` interface.

 [ObjectRelationalMappingTest]: ../StructuralDataUnitTest/LINQ_to_SQLDataServiceUnitTests.cs#L147-L164
 [FilterPersonsByLastNamesql]: LINQ%20to%20SQL/FilterPersonsByLastName.sql#L1-L3